Temple menorah: Second Temple

 During the construction of the Second Temple following the Return to Zion, no mention is made of the return of the menorah but only of "vessels."
 The book of Maccabees records that Antiochus IV took away the lampstands (plural) when he pillaged the Temple.
 The later record of the making of "new holy vessels" may refer to the manufacture of new lampstands.
 According to the Talmud, the returning Hasmoneans were poor and forced to construct the Menorah out of wood.
 They later upgraded it to silver and ultimately gold.

+Yonatan Adler argued in The Origins of Judaism (2022) that no extrabiblical evidence exists for a seven-branch menorah in the Jerusalem temple prior to the late Hasmonean period, in the mid-1st century BCE.

 Rome

 The Destruction of the Temple of Jerusalem by Francesco Hayez.
 The menorah is carried away by Roman soldiers, on the bottom-left corner.
 Oil on canvas, 1867.

 The menorah from the Second Temple was carried to Rome after the destruction of Jerusalem in 70 CE at the height of the First Jewish–Roman War.
 Its fate is recorded by Josephus, who states that it was brought to Rome and carried along during the triumph of Vespasian and Titus.
 The bas relief on the Arch of Titus in Rome depicts a scene of Roman soldiers carrying away the spoils of the Second Temple, including the menorah.

 For centuries, the menorah and the other temple treasures were displayed as war trophies either at the Temple of Peace in Rome, or in the Imperial Palace.
 It was still there when the city was sacked by Vandals in 455 CE.